Joseph Fletcher

 Joseph Francis Fletcher (April 10, 1905 – October 28, 1991) was an American professor who founded the theory of situational ethics in the 1960s.
-A pioneer in the field of bioethics.
-Fletcher was a leading academic proponent of the potential benefits of abortion, infanticide, euthanasia, eugenics, and cloning.
-Ordained as an Episcopal priest, he later identified himself as an atheist.
+Fletcher was a pioneer in the field of bioethics, and a leading academic proponent of the potential benefits of abortion, infanticide, euthanasia, eugenics, and cloning.
+He was ordained as an Episcopal priest, later identifying himself as an atheist.

 Early life and education

 Joseph F. Fletcher was born in Newark, New Jersey on April 10, 1905.
 He graduated from West Virginia University and later attended the Berkeley Divinity School and Yale University.

 Career

 Fletcher, a prolific academic, taught; participated in symposia; and completed ten books, and hundreds of articles, book reviews, and translations.
 He taught Christian Ethics at Episcopal Divinity School (established to train people for ordination in the American Episcopal Church), Cambridge, Massachusetts, and at Harvard Divinity School from 1944 to 1970.
 He was the first professor of medical ethics at the University of Virginia and co-founded the Program in Biology and Society there.
 He retired from teaching in 1977.

 In 1974, the American Humanist Association named him Humanist of the Year.
 He was one of the signers of the Humanist Manifesto.

 Fletcher grew to believe strongly in the right to die with dignity, and he served as president of the Euthanasia Society of America (later renamed the Society for the Right to Die) from 1974 to 1976.
 He was also a member of the American Eugenics Society and the Association for Voluntary Sterilization.